gera2ld/Stylish-oex/README.md

  * **url**: matches the URL that is exactly the same as the rule text.

  If any one of the rules matches the URL of current page, the CSS code will be applied.

+ Excluding rules are removed to keep up with official Stylish.
+If you have any questions or suggestions, please contact <http://userstyles.org> directly.

 1. <a name=faq_section></a>**Why are CSS separated into sections?**<br>Since *@document* rules are discarded by the standards and only supported by Firefox now, Opera itself will not apply CSS according to the rules.
 So it is easier for Stylish for Opera to manage and apply CSS stored in sections.
 Since version 1.3, CSS can be exported into a zip file with *.user.css* files inside, of which the sections are integrated again into a *@-moz-document* format.